spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 ### `spreadsheetRowPropertyName`

-If you want to sent the spreadsheet row to the backend, you can define a property name here.
+If you want to send the spreadsheet row to the backend, you can define a property name here.
-When the property name is defined, the payload will include the spreadsheet row as a integer with the defined property name.
+When the property name is defined, the payload will include the spreadsheet row as an integer with the defined property name.

 ### `componentContainerData`